 Kakawa Chocolate House

-The Chocolate Smith
+The Chocolate Maven Bakery

-No matter how often I visit (confession time: often), I still have a tough time choosing a favorite from the sea of chocolate barks and bonbons at The Chocolate Smith.
-Thankfully they provide samples, best enjoyed as you watch the artisans pour and cut chocolate on marble slabs.
+You will likely have a tough time choosing a favorite from the sea of chocolate barks and bonbons at The ChocolateSmith.
+Thankfully, they provide samples, best enjoyed as you watch the artisans pour and cut chocolate on marble slabs right in front of your eyes!
 Jeff and Kari Keenan craft their delectable artisan barks from fresh ingredients like organic espresso, tamari-roasted almonds, homemade English toffee, and New Mexico green and red chili roasted pistachios.
-Their tempting sierra blanca bark, a white chocolate ganache with fresh lime and ancho chile, has a special place in my heart.
+Their tempting sierra blanca bark, a white chocolate ganache with fresh lime and ancho chile is a must!